Creating a healthy relationship in your home for tweens and technology

 Social media can be harmful for developing tweens as it can present them with different ideals of what they should look and act like.
 This of course can lead to lower self-esteem, which is something you and your tween can and should avoid.

 Social media presents a gallery of competing voices and opinions that can be a lot for a developing tween.
-Of course, this does not mean that all aspects of social media are inherently negative, only that at times it does present a risk.
+Of course, this does not mean that all aspects of social media are inherently negative, only that it presents a risk at times.

 Thankfully, a lot of this can be avoided even if your tween uses the internet a lot.
 There are a plethora of parental blockers that you can install to manage what content your tween has access to.